Personal growth challenge: How to change your life in 30 days

 Often they have a specific change they are seeking to make.
 But many times they don’t know how they want to change, they just know that they are stuck in their current state and need to get out of the rut fast.

-My life coaching program incorporates a life planning framework that adds structure to any personal growth effort no matter if you are working on a small goal or looking to completely turn your life around.
+Though my coaching program focuses on entrepreneurs and business owners, it incorporates a life planning framework that adds structure to any personal growth effort no matter if you are working on a small goal or looking to completely turn your life around.

 If you are self-motivated and willing to devote the effort, you can use this structure to change your life in 30 days or whatever timeline you have the capacity to commit to.